ThinkingBeyond/BeyondQuantum-2025/Lucas Rhode and Kishan Bhowal/README.md

 ![BeyondQuantum Banner for Research Projects](../BeyondQuantum_Banner_Research_Projects_2025.png)

-# State Your Project Title Here With Capitalised Letters as Shown
+# QUANTUM INFORMATION THEORY AND COMPLEXEITY

-***Provide a description of your project including***
+***Our Project is about finding a checking Entanglement in Grover's Algorithm***

 1. motivating your research question
 2. stating your research question